What’s important to me?

 1. Faith.

-My personal belief in, committment to and relationship with Jesus Christ is central to my life and that means it affects both what and how I write.
+My personal belief in, commitment to and relationship with Jesus Christ is central to my life and that means it affects both what and how I write.
 I write secular fiction, and do not use my writing to ‘preach’ or to impose my beliefs on anyone else, but you won’t find either explicit sex or strong language in any of my writing, and although in Turn of the Tide – a novel dealing with the issue of living within conflict – there is some necessary violence, it is a very small proportion of the book (1 1/2 pages out of c 400).
 Once past the first chapter the worst is over!!
 Graphic, yes.
 Gratuitous, no. (If you want to see whether you agree, read the sample here.)

 2. Family.